Bessie Coleman, the first African-American woman to fly an airplane, is one of our inspiring Trailblazing Women.

 Last week we introduced Annie Atkins in our Inspired By series and shared her interview with our founder, Sara Banks, about Annie's extraordinary career and the gorgeous luggage sticker collection she designed for SteamLine Luggage.
 We were so amazed to learn more about Annie's process and the pioneering travelers who inspired this one-of-a-kind luggage sticker collection.
 Without further ado, meet five Trailblazing Women who changed their worlds and are winning our hearts anew.

 Jeanne Baret (1740-1807)

 France's Jeanne Baret was the first woman to circumnavigate the globe, although she had to do it disguised as a man.
-A skilled botanist, Baret wanted to study new species of plant around the world, but the French Navy forbid women on the ships, so Jeanne became "Jean."
+A skilled botanist, Baret wanted to study new species of plants around the world, but the French Navy forbid women on the ships, so Jeanne became "Jean."
 She sailed incognito to Uruguay, Rio de Janeiro, Tahiti, Papua New Guinea, and Mauritius before completing the circle by returning to France.

-The Sticker: Annie's sticker conjures a hotel in Tahiti in honor of Jeanne's real name, setting the record straight after a lifetime spent traveling in male disguise.
+The Sticker: Annie's sticker conjures up a hotel in Tahiti in honor of Jeanne's real name, setting the record straight after a lifetime spent traveling in male disguise.